 When you think of Bali, you may imagine a vast field of lush green rice terraces and tall palm trees peppered throughout the horizon.

-The trails make it easy to immerse yourself in the vast horizon of perfectly sculpted rice terraces without disturbing the rice paddies or falling through the cracks!
+The trails make it easy to immerse yourself in the vast horizon of perfectly sculpted terraces without disturbing the rice paddies.

 The panoramic view of the rice fields at Jatiliwih is truly one of a kind.